boyska/techrec/README.md

 Features
 =========

-* little system dependencies: python2 and ffmpeg
+* little system dependencies: python and ffmpeg
 * The interface is extremely simple to use
-* You can have nested recording (ie: to record an interview inside of a whole show)
+* Supports nested recording (ie: to record an interview inside of a whole show)
 * There is no user system: any user opening the website will see the complete status of the applications.
 There is, also, nothing stored in cookie or